 A fast growing, drought-resistant plant (8m x3m) that can be trimmed to form a hedge or fence for easier harvesting.

 Originating from northern India, all parts of this plant are deemed edible.
-It is used in traditional medicines to lower blood pressure and improve immune system, moods, and increase energy levels.
-It has many uses including for food, fodder, medicine, fuel, wood and fertiliser.
+It is used in traditional remed1es to lower bl00d pressure and improve 1mmune system, moods, and increase energy levels.
+It has many uses including for food, fodder, fuel, wood and fertiliser.

 Please Note: Some parts of this plant may need prepared before they are safe to eat or use in any way.
 It is your responsibility to ensure they are fit for their intended use.

 The Chakra Garden cannot take any responsibility for any adverse effects from the use of plants.